wells-wood-research/drMD/README.md

 <a id="parallelcpu"></a>
 ### :anatomical_heart:  parallelCPU
-*(int)* This is the number  of simulations that will be run in paralell
+*(int)* This is the number  of simulations that will be run in parallel

 <a id="subprocesscpus"></a>
 ### :anatomical_heart:  subprocessCpus